Buying London theatre tickets

 If you can visit the theatre in person to buy tickets from the box office, you will not usually be charged a fee on top of the ticket price.

 You can also telephone the box office - though you may be charged a fee for booking this way.

-Our theatre listings include a map so you can find the theatre (and the box office), as well as the box office telephone number.
+Our theatre listings include a map so you can find the theatre (and the box office), as well as the box office telephone number (if it's available).

 Some theatres offer a limited number of tickets which you can only buy on the day of the performance you want to attend.